Mickey Tettleton: Detroit Tigers

 Tettleton's batting rebounded in 1991, producing his highest home run totals, including a stretch in late June when he hit 7 home runs in seven games.
 He also became only the fifth player in major league history to hit two home runs over the right field roof of Tiger Stadium.
-By the end of the season, he had compiled a .263 batting average with 31 home runs, 89 runs batted in, and a .387 on-base percentage, earning his second Silver Slugger Award and helping the Tigers to finish second in the American League East Division.
+By the end of the season, he had compiled a .263 batting average with 31 home runs, 89 RBI, and a .387 on-base percentage, earning his second Silver Slugger Award and helping the Tigers to finish second in the American League East Division.
 In October, he was selected to the Associated Press All-Star team for a second time.
 On October 27, 1991, the Tigers rewarded his performance by signing him to a three-year contract worth $8.5 million.

 Tettleton had another productive year in 1992.
 On April 20, he became the first player to hit a ball onto Eutaw Street which runs behind right field at Baltimore's Camden Yards.
 In a poll of American League managers prior to the 1992 All-Star Game, Tettleton came out on top as their choice to be the starting All-Star catcher.
-However, the fans voted for Sandy Alomar Jr. Tettleton produced a .238 batting average, a career-high 32 home runs, 83 runs batted in, a .379 on-base percentage, and led the American League with 122 base on balls, to win his third Silver Slugger Award.
+However, the fans voted for Sandy Alomar Jr. Tettleton produced a .238 batting average, a career-high 32 home runs, 83 RBI, a .379 on-base percentage, and led the American League with 122 walks, to win his third Silver Slugger Award.
 He also led American League catchers with a .996 fielding percentage, committing only 2 errors in 113 games as a catcher.
 In a 1992 computer ranking of major league players, which used offensive and defensive statistics over the previous two seasons, Tettleton was ranked first among American League catchers.
 In October, he was selected as the catcher for the Sporting News American League All-Star team.